connieliu0/pet-to-poetry/README.md

 python load_weights.py
 ```

 ## Running the project
 After setting up the backend, we can start to run the project by going into
 `/frontend_2` folder and enter command `yarn dev`.

-The command assumes that users are running this porject on a windows OS.
+The commands above assume that users are running this porject on a windows OS.
 If you
-are using a MacOS, go into `/frontend_2/package.json` and change the `server` into
+are using a MacOS, go into `/frontend_2/package.json` and change `server` into
 ```
-"cd .. && cd server && . venv/bin/activate && flask run --no-debugger"
+"server": "cd .. && cd server && . venv/bin/activate && flask run --no-debugger",
 ```

 After the project is launched, follow the instructions on the website.
 Click